centreon/centreon-documentation/versioned_docs/version-20.10/ceip/what-is-centreon-ceip.md

   - A simple telemetry
   - Advanced statistics on the use of the Centreon software suite
+  - The use of functionalities within the user interface

 Telemetry anonymously and automatically collects the following data: